kubeshop/monokle/docs/tutorials/how-to-create-and-edit-configmap.md

-# How to Work with ConfigMaps
+# How to Work with the Form Editor

-In this Monokle tutorial, we will illustrate how to create and edit ConfigMap resources to store non-confidential data in key-value pairs.
+In this Monokle tutorial, we will illustrate how to create and edit Form resources to store non-confidential data in key-value pairs.

 Let’s get started!